bjkawecki/Django-Blog-Starter-Template/README.md

 - Makes use of Twitter Bootstrap v5 and Bootstrap icons
 - Responsive
 - Format your blog posts easily with Markdown
-- Landing page with HMTX for infinite scrolling
+- Landing page with HTMX for infinite scrolling
 - Lightweight SQLite3 database
 - Settings for development and production environment
 - Each blog post has a image, tags, sources